Discovering the Delightful Delicacy of Humita

 What is Humita?

-Humita is a savory dish that originates from the Andean regions of South America, including countries such as Argentina, Bolivia, Chile, Ecuador, and Peru.
+Humita is a dish that originates from the Andean regions of South America, including countries such as Argentina, Bolivia, Chile, Ecuador, and Peru.
 It is made from a mixture of fresh ground corn, onions, garlic, and a variety of seasonings.
-The mixture is then wrapped in corn husks and either steamed or boiled until it reaches a deliciously creamy consistency.
+The mixture is then wrapped in corn husks and either steamed or baked until it reaches a deliciously creamy consistency.

 The Ingredients